 What happens if a child leaves the school before the end of the scheme?

-The parents can either return the iPad or make a residual payment to keep it, determined by the market value at the time.
-No refunds can be made for monies already paid, however.
+Parents can either return the iPad or make a residual payment to keep it, determined by the market value at the time.
+No refunds can be made for monies already paid.

 What about students who already own an iPad?